trbs/pybloomfiltermmap/README.markdown

     >>> 'apple' in fruit
     True

+Filters can also be loaded back into read-only mode:

+    >>> fruit = pybloomfilter.BloomFilter.open('/tmp/words.bloom', mode='r')

 ## Install

 You may or may not want to use Cython.
 If you have it installed, the